kopia/kopia/site/content/docs/Getting started/_index.md

 $ kopia show 8c9e27bed2f577b31b07b07da4bdfffb
 ```

-Directories are stored as JSON objects, so it's possible to see their contents as if they were regular files (`-j` displays pretty-printed JSON)
+Directories are stored as JSON objects, so it's possible to see their contents as if they were regular files (`-j` displays pretty-printed JSON):

 ```shell
 $ kopia content show -j kb9a8420bf6b8ea280d6637ad1adbd4c5